The One Line That Hits

 Understanding Curious Nomad

-You're electric.
-People feel it.
-You walk into a space and the energy shifts, not because you demand attention but because you radiate a kind of alive-ness that's contagious.
-You ask questions no one thought to ask.
-You make connections that seem random but land with startling precision three conversations later.
+You're electric and people feel it.
+You walk into a space and the energy shifts, not because you're working the room but because the alive-ness coming off you is contagious.
+You ask the question no one thought to ask.
+You make a connection that seems random and then lands with startling precision three conversations later.

-You're drawn to the edges, of conversations, of ideas, of maps.
+You're drawn to edges.
+Of conversations, of ideas, of maps.
 You want to know what's past the boundary, what happens after the story ends, what lives in the gap between what people say and what they mean.
-Where the Tinkerer takes things apart to understand them, you go toward what hasn't been found yet.
+Where the Tinkerer takes a thing apart to understand it, you head for what hasn't been found yet.
 Horizons.
 Strangers.
-The unmapped territory between cultures and worldviews.
+The unmapped ground between cultures and worldviews.

-Your shadow is that you've confused movement with progress.
-You leave things: places, projects, people.
-You leave them when the discovery phase ends and the maintenance phase begins.
-The frontier calls you forward and what's behind you fades.
-Sometimes the things you leave behind are people who needed you to stay.
-You keep seeking because stopping means confronting what you already have, and what you already have might be enough.
-But "enough" feels like a ceiling, and ceilings make you claustrophobic.
+Your shadow is that you've mixed up movement with progress.
+You leave things.
+Places, projects, people.
+You leave the moment the discovery phase ends and the maintenance phase starts.
+The frontier pulls you forward and whatever's behind you fades out, and sometimes what's behind you is a person who needed you to stay.
+You keep moving because stopping means looking straight at what you already have, and what you already have might actually be enough.
+"Enough" feels like a ceiling, though, and ceilings make you claustrophobic.

 You Probably Also...